 - 1.1.1 When the Employer is seriously considering changes to workforce composition, including calling for employees to express an interest in VSPs or potentially forced redundancies, the public sector agency will notify the affected employees and relevant Union/s in writing of the intention.
-The notification will include (but not be limited to): - a) The reason the Employer is considering changes to workforce composition; - b) The affected work/process/service delivery: - c) The affected department/location/worksite/unit; - d) The number and classifications of positions including (but not limited to) changes in position duties and/or responsibilities/tasks/ workload; - e) Any relevant information regarding potential effects of staffing changes on continuing employees, including changes to existing practices and/or changes that the Employer considers necessary;
+The notification will include (but not be limited to): - a) The reason the Employer is considering changes to workforce composition; - b) The affected work/process/service delivery; - c) The affected department/location/worksite/unit;

-- f) Any known potential redeployment and job vacancy options; - g) Data regarding the use of existing labour hire, temporary or casual employees and steps taken to reduce the use of labour hire, temporary and casual employees; and - h) Any other relevant information. - 1.1.2 The Employer agrees to genuinely consider in good faith any feedback provided by employees and/or relevant Union/s The Employer agrees to take all reasonable steps to mitigate adverse effects such as reducing, where practicable, the use of labour hire, temporary and casual staff. - 1.1.3 The Employer will provide the relevant Union/s with not less than 14 days or as otherwise agreed to respond to written notification. - 1.1.4 Where the total number of positions affected may be 20% or more of the FTE at the worksite, the Employer will facilitate reasonable paid time for meeting(s) between employees and the relevant Union/s. - 1.1.5 Where the relevant Union/s respond to the written notification or requests for further information, the Employer will respond within 14 days or as otherwise agreed.
+- d) The number and classifications of positions including (but not limited to) changes in position duties and/or responsibilities/tasks/ workload; - e) Any relevant information regarding potential effects of staffing changes on continuing employees, including changes to existing practices and/or changes that the Employer considers necessary; - f) Any known potential redeployment and job vacancy options; - g) Data regarding the use of existing labour hire, temporary or casual employees and steps taken to reduce the use of labour hire, temporary and casual employees; - h) Whether or not the proposed changes to workforce composition are as a result of a decision to privatise, outsource, contract out or the closure/part closure of a service(s); and - i) Any other relevant information. - 1.1.2 The Employer agrees to genuinely consider in good faith any feedback provided by employees and/or relevant Union/s.
+The Employer agrees to take all reasonable steps to mitigate adverse effects such as reducing, where practicable, the use of labour hire, temporary and casual staff. - 1.1.3 The Employer will provide the relevant Union/s with not less than 14 days or as otherwise agreed to respond to written notification. - 1.1.4 Where the total number of positions affected may be 20% or more of the FTE at the worksite, the Employer will facilitate reasonable paid time for meeting(s) between employees and the relevant Union/s. - 1.1.5 Where the relevant Union/s respond to the written notification or requests for further information subject to 1.1.6, the Employer will respond within 14 days or as otherwise agreed. - 1.1.6 The Employer will provide in writing further information requested by employees and/or their relevant Union/s and will not deliberately or inadvertently withhold such relevant information.
+The onerous nature of obtaining relevant information cannot be used as justification by the Employer to refuse to provide such information.